 - Students must be at least 16 years old and not attending high school - Application - Interview by a guidance counselor - Fees for supplies and textbooks are required.

 This program operates on an open-entry, open-exit basis.
 Students may enter the program anytime during the school year.
 Entrance is dependent upon space availability.
-Call (305) 557-1100 for more information.

 An entry-level Control/Automation Technician